Table of Contents

 Notes

-- I have to say this outright in case the message gets lost: Eugenics is a bad thing.
+- I want to be clear that, in case the message somehow became lost, Eugenics is a bad thing.

-- Recently, the theory has kinda declined in favor of alternatives like the Myers-Briggs Type Indicator.
+- Recently, the theory has kinda declined in favor of alternatives, like that Myers-Briggs Type Indicator.

-- If you're wondering, the curator has Type AB+ blood.
+- For those curious, the curator has Type AB+ blood.
 I have not donated plasma yet.

 External links